Porting Applications using Recipes

 Mixed Rust programs have crates ending with -sys to use C/C++ libraries of the system, sometimes they bundle them.

-If you have questions about this feel free to ask us on Chat.
+If you have questions about program dependencies, feel free to ask us on Chat.

-If you want an easy way to find programs/libraries, see the Debian testing packages list.
+If you want an easy way to find dependencies, see the Debian testing packages list.

-You can search them with Ctrl+F, all package names are clickable and the homepage of them is available on the right-side of the package description/details.
+You can search them with Ctrl+F, all package names are clickable and their homepage is available on the right-side of the package description/details.

-• Debian packages are the most easy to find programs/libraries because they are the most used by software developers to describe build dependencies.
+• Debian packages are the most easy to find dependencies because they are the most used by software developers to describe "Build Instructions".

-• The compiler will build the development libraries as .a files (static linking) or .so files (dynamic linking), the .a files will be mixed in the final binary while the .so files will be out of the binary (stored on the /lib directory of the system).
+• The compiler will build the development libraries as .a files (objects for static linking) or .so files (objects for dynamic linking), the .a files will be mixed in the final binary while the .so files will be installed out of the binary (stored on the /lib directory of the system).

-(Linux distributions add a number after the .so files to avoid conflicts on the /lib folder when packages use different versions of the same library, for example: library-name.so.6)
+• Linux distributions add a number after the .so files to avoid conflicts on the /usr/lib folder when packages use different ABI versions of the same library, for example: library-name.so.6.

 Bundled Libraries